top of page

 Business English at RMIT

-Check this post to find out course dates, homework and language learning tips.
+Check this post to find out course dates, homework and learning tips.
 Lessons are at 8:30am on Tuesdays.
+We have finished working with Business Grammar Builder (BSB) by Paul Emmerson and are now using Destination B2.

 Useful resources